Information architecture, or IA, is used to create the structure of a website or mobile application.

 It also provides the user with a level of control, allowing them to click through the various steps as needed.

 Developing, executing, and applying a successful information architecture is no easy task.
-It requires time, patience, trial and error, and lots of testing.
-After launching your website or mobile application, it then takes even more testing to ensure that what you’ve created is working as well as you had expected.
+It requires time, patience, trial and error, and a lot of testing.

 Whether your users realize it or not (and they probably don’t), the information architecture can have major implications on their experience.
 A poor IA leaves users frustrated, dissatisfied, and angry; whereas a good IA leaves users satisfied, calm, and fulfilled—knowing that their desired task was easily accomplished.